Human1986/throwing-function/README.md

 ## Requirements

 Let's go through the requirements of this task:
-* `ThrowingFunction` interface must be declared under `edu.epam.fop.lambdas` package
+* `edu.epam.fop.lambdas.ThrowingFunction` interface must be declared under `edu.epam.fop.lambdas` package
 * It must be a generic type with generalized:
     * Argument type
     * Return type